One Legal Engine. Many workspaces.See how it works

 Descrybe Legal Engine: $25/month.
 First month 50% off with code LAUNCH50.

-Your Descrybe Legal Engine subscription works across supported assistants, apps, and connectors.
-That means you do not need a separate Descrybe subscription for each integration.
+Your Descrybe Legal Engine subscription works across supported assistants and the Open Connector.
+That means you do not need a separate Descrybe subscription for each assistant or custom tool.
 We are continuing to expand where Descrybe Legal Engine works, and we'll update this page as new connections are added.

 How it works.

-Connect Descrybe Legal Engine to Claude, ChatGPT, or Perplexity.
-Once connected, it can use 13 focused legal research tools backed by a corpus of 300 million legal records, authority analysis, and a legal issue knowledge graph spanning 6.5 million identified legal issues and 16.5 million case-to-issue links.
+Connect Descrybe Legal Engine to Claude, ChatGPT, or Perplexity, or use the Open Connector to build your own tools.
+Each path can use 13 focused legal research tools backed by a corpus of 300 million legal records, authority analysis, and a legal issue knowledge graph spanning 6.5 million identified legal issues and 16.5 million case-to-issue links.

 Descrybe handles much of the hard legal-data work across millions of cases, so your assistant, agent, or app can work from cleaned text, case summaries, legal issue structure, citation relationships, treatment signals, and source passages instead of assembling raw legal materials every time you ask a question.